waughsh/waughsh.github.io/about.md

 ### Author

+Three Stanford departments I've been affiliated with:

+1. Computer Science Department (anie@cs.stanford.edu)
+2. Symbolic Systems Program (anie@stanford.edu)
+3. Stanford Biomedical Data Science Department (BDS)

+I studied Psycholinguistics from Phillip Wolff in Emory University with a degree in Psychology (focusing on cognitive science and neuroscience / animal behavior).

-I'm currently a second year Symbolic Systems master student at Stanford University.
-My main area is Natural Language Processing, but I work in other areas such as deep reinforcement learning, applied machine learning, information theory as well.
+I earned my master of science degree from Symbolic Systems Program at Stanford University.
+My main area of focus is Natural Language Processing, but I work in other areas such as deep reinforcement learning, applied machine learning, information theory as well.

-I spent a year in Andrew Ng's Stanford Machine Learning Group working on recurrent neural network regularizations, data augmentation, and sequence-to-sequence generative models.
+In 2016, I spent my first year working in Andrew Ng's [Stanford Machine Learning Group](https://stanfordmlgroup.github.io/) with Ziang Xie.
+The project centered around recurrent neural network regularizations and data augmentation.

+In 2017 Summer, I worked with Noah Goodman in CocoLab on using discourse markers to automatically construct supervised learning datasets.
+In the summer, I was a machine learning intern at a fast growing startup [Cresta AI](https://www.cresta.ai/) working with Zayd Enum (founder and Stanford EE PhD in Sebastian Thrun's group) and Russell Stewart (co-founder and Stanford CS PhD in Stefano Ermon's group).

-I recently accepted the offer to become a full-time engineering research scientist at Stanford Electrical Engineering and Biomedical Data Science Department to work with James Zou.
-I also do consulting work at a newly founded startup (hey, they are still in stealth!).
+In 2017 Winter, I accepted an offer to become a full-time research engineer at Stanford Biomedical Data Science Department in Medical School working with [James Zou](https://sites.google.com/site/jamesyzou/home).
+James Zou's primary area of focus is mathematical modeling of genetics, but he also worked on NLP fairness and medical AI problems.
+In 2018 Spring, I worked on a medical AI project that learns to automatically infer diagnostic codes in veterinary EHR.

-Anyway, if you have cool ideas or need advice, send me an email!

 ### Contact me